idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 1. in the "Add rule" blade which appears,
 	- Enter a name for this rule (e.g. High CPU)
 	- Enter a description (e.g. Alert when CPU > 50%)
-	- The criteria for subscription, resource group, and resource should already be scoped to the VM we're working with so you shouldn?t need to change them
+	- The criteria for subscription, resource group, and resource should already be scoped to the VM we're working with so you shouldn't need to change them
 	- For Condition, select **Greater than**
 	- For Threshold, enter 50
 	- For Period, select **Over the last 5 minutes**